22kW three-phase charging at home – can you have it?

 This is why most EV drivers will have a 7.4kW charger installed at the property as this is generally the highest powered charger you can get on a single-phase supply.

 Can your car accept 22kW charging?

-For example, the Tesla Model 3 is limited to 11kW AC charging through its Type 2 connection (this does not apply to rapid charging).
+For example, the Tesla Model 3 on-board charger limits the charging to 11kW AC through its Type 2 connection.
 This means that even if you had three-phase supply at home and a 22kW charger installed, a Tesla Model 3 in this instance would still only charge at 11kW.

 Each car is different, so check with the manufacturer or dealer to find out how fast it can charge at home.
-In most situations we believe a 7.4kW charger at home is more than enough for overnight charging.
+In most situations our customers find a 7.4kW charger at home is more than enough for their needs.

 Is three-phase 22kW worth it?
 Our editor’s take

 Most properties don’t have three-phase supply, plus it’s expensive to have it installed.
 Additionally, most electric cars can’t take full advantage of a 22kW charger at home anyway.

 Even if you had three-phase already and your car could charge at a higher output, such as between 11kW or the full 22kW, the benefits are slim in my view.
 That’s because most charging takes place overnight.